-Obese teens have fewer friends, especially whitesJuly 25th, 2012 By Milly Dawson in Overweight and Obesity /
+Obese teens have fewer friends, especially whitesJuly 25, 2012 By Milly Dawson in Medicine & Health / Overweight and Obesity

 Obese adolescents tend to have fewer friends at school than their peers, finds a new study in Ethnicity & Disease.
 However, the impact of obesity on friendships varies by ethnic group, with White students faring worse than Black or Hispanic students.

 The research team used data drawn from the school-based National Longitudinal Study of Adolescent Health.
 The teams sample comprised 15,355 adolescents in grades 7 through 12.
 Each student was asked to list up to five same-sex friends from within school or outside of school.
 By linking students responses, the researchers could determine when students who listed a certain peer as a friend were in turn listed by that peer as a friend.
 This information was used to assess social integration.